 The William Smith House, also known as Brookes, is a walnut log cabin built in 1686 by William Smith; an English Quaker from Yorkshire.

-Originally it was a two story log cabin, and in 1690 the owner and builder decided to add a fieldstone structure to the side of the cabin in order to provide another small room.
+Originally it was a two-story log cabin, and in 1690 the owner and builder decided to add a fieldstone structure to the side of the cabin to provide another small room.

 Two more additions were added in 1965 and then again in 1968, in keeping with the same style as the original house.